-Manchester’s annual design festival returns for its fifth year this October will an impressive line-up of speakers, workshops, exhibitions and debates.
+Manchester’s annual design festival returns for its fifth year this October with an impressive line-up of speakers, workshops, exhibitions and debates.

 The 2017 festival programme offers more than 50 events, spearheaded by a one-day conference of ideas and inspiration features internationally celebrated and influential speakers from design heavyweights Pentagram, Creative Review and OMA showing an insight into their creative work spanning brand, architecture, film, typography and service design.